 To make this project come to life, I partnered up with Marialisa Totten an Operations Manager from Acoustiguide.
 Marialisa and I worked together from 2016-2019 at the Guggenheim Museum.
 At that time, I was an Acoustiguide manager.
-I'm in charge of the Acoustiguide Multimedia distribution team and managed a fleet of Apple products throughout the museum and including the ever evolving exhibitions.
+I was in charge of the Acoustiguide Multimedia distribution team and managed a fleet of Apple products throughout the museum and including the ever evolving exhibitions.

 DEFINING THE PROBLEM

 The Guggenheim Museum being a popular place in New York City amongst many visitors from across the world, the way they designed their Guggenheim map in their Guggenheim application is very critical to their business.

 Looking through their app, working there and listening to the visitors feedback, Marialisa and I noticed a couple pain points.

 I Interviewed 4 users with a range of ages 18 to 50 years old.
 I observed the way they read the original map and they pointed a few things out they wish to have to make the map a little more easier to read.
 I also gave them a few tasks and I got to write down a few of their main paint points that stood out for me.